Amon-Ra St. Brown Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Season Stats

-- So far this season, 19.3% of the 561 passes thrown by his team have gone St.Brown's way.
+- St.Brown has been the target of 108 of his team's 561 passing attempts this season, or 19.3% of the target share.

-- St.Brown (12 red zone targets) has been the recipient of 19.4% of his team's 62 red zone pass attempts.
+- With 12 targets in the red zone this season, St.Brown has been on the receiving end of 19.4% of his team's 62 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for St.Brown's matchup with the Packers.